AXELQUANTT/Generic/ML_AI/Projects/MNIST_digits_recognizer/README.md

 phases.
 Please refer to that file for further explanation.

 ## Installation and Setup
+By downloading Analysis.ipnyb and Utils.py one can replicate the results posted in this folder.

+### Packages
 - Python 3.10.12
 - Pandas 2.1.0
 - Numpy 1.26.4